-CAN (attitude network)

 The Causal Attitude Network [CAN] model has been recently introduced as an alternative to latent variable models (Dalege et al., 2016, 2018, 2019).
 Central to this approach is the notion that the correlations observed between indicators of the same attitude are not the by-products of a latent factor but are meaningful and indicative of their direct influence.
 CAN models an attitude as a network composed of the cognitive evaluations of the attitude object, and their causal associations.
 The limitations of the latent model discussed directly map into CAN’s assumptions.
 This model specifies cognitive consistency and the need for accuracy as key mechanisms for attitude formation and dynamics.
 Attitudes are formed through incremental aggregation of different evaluations of the same attitude objects.
 For example, individuals may observe the levels of income inequality in their country, and feel the need to judge them as fair or unfair (Time 1).
 Later on, they could start to associate this judgment with their belief that differences in income are high because men are advantaged in a patriarchal society (T2).
 Gradually, they could associate a broader number of concepts to these two, for example by thinking that if inequality is very high, this is due to politicians’ uninterest in fighting social disparities (T3), and that if sex is important in determining personal success, other characteristics such as race (T4) and religion (T5) could be important as well.
 While doing so, individuals would feel the need to minimize cognitive inconsistency, hence assuming coherent stances on indicators of subjective inequality (Dalege et al., 2016).
 Yet, an attitude network can also show misaligned evaluations, as individuals would have to balance the need for consistency with that for accuracy.
 For example, individuals might think that inequality is high and that this is due to the gender pay gap; yet, they could think personal race and religion are irrelevant in the inequality equation.
 This process generates two distinct patterns.
-First, an expansion of the attitude network involve network nodes differently.
-Similar to what has been observed for the preferential attachment (Barabási & Albert, 1999; Dalege et al., 2016), attitude components that already have strong associations with other nodes will have the highest likelihood of developing connections with newer perceptions, beliefs, and judgments about inequality (Dalege et al., 2018).
+First, an expansion of the attitude network involves network nodes differently.
+Similar to what has been observed for preferential attachment (Barabási & Albert, 1999; Dalege et al., 2016), attitude components that already have strong associations with other nodes will have the highest likelihood of developing connections with newer perceptions, beliefs, and judgments about inequality (Dalege et al., 2018).
 Therefore, indicators differ in centrality.
 Secondly, misaligned and aligned evaluations must be organized to co-exist without psychological distress.
 Attitude networks are proposed to show high clustering to organize coherent evaluations in the same network substructure, and mismatching ones in different network areas (Dalege et al., 2019).